 What to Wear During Spin

 The high intensity nature of any spin class makes breathable, lightweight clothing a necessity.
 In spin class you are always moving, whether it’s pedaling or climbing a “hill”, the constant movement makes re-adjusting your clothes a pain.
 Try leggings or capris made from lightweight performance fabric with elastic in the waistband, not only will the performance fabric help keep you comfortable and cool throughout class, the elastic will help your pants stay put for the duration of your workout.
-Try Goldsheep’s leggings and capris for activewear with quick drying, moisture wicking, and breathability.
+Try Niyama Sol yoga pants and bras for activewear with quick drying, moisture wicking, and breathability.
 While the fabric delivers performance, the elastic in the waistband lends a secure fit that won’t slide down.
-Sports bras with mesh provide maximum breathability making them ideal for spin.
-Check out the TLF Havoc Bra, Onzie Briana Bra, or the Chase Bra from Strut-This, for a bra that will provide support and breathability.

 What to Expect During Running

 The best part about running for exercise is that it is a completely individual workout meaning you can adjust the intensity as you see fit, and even add in high intensity spurts if you’re feelin’ feisty.
 Whether you opt for a long distance run, sprint intervals, or alternate between running and walking, running is a great full body cardio workout that is guaranteed to make you break a sweat.